ImageMagick/Usage-Markdown/blur/index.md

 Basically instead of having a 'hard' edge to some shape, soften it to 'fake' anti-aliasing, or lens blurring, so that the paste is more seamless.

-For example here I have a GIF image which I overlay a light colored background
+For example, here I have a GIF image which I overlay onto a light colored background

 ~~~
 convert  shape.gif -background wheat -flatten  overlaid.png